anpawo/Mary/Documentation/User Manual.md

 ## 2. Syntax and Basics

-Our language is iterative, and takes direct inspiration from Python, JavaScript as well as C. In the following chapters we will see how to write our language.
+Our language is iterative, and takes direct inspiration from Python, TypeScript as well as C. In the following chapters we will see how to write our language.

 ### Variables and Bindings

 Create variables using the syntax:

 ```
-let x = 10;
+x: int = 10;
 ```

 Access and manipulate the variable:

 ```
-let y = x + 5;
+y: int = x + 5;
 print(y); // Outputs 15
 ```